-- Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which includes viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
+- Log-in Frequency: - Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which includes viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: - Students are expected to demonstrate competence in the use of all course technology.
 Students who are struggling with technical components of the course are expected to seek assistance from the instructor and/or College or University technical services. - Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
-Late work will not be accepted based on individual technical issues.

-- Workload: Please be aware that this course is not self-paced.
+Late work will not be accepted based on individual technical issues. - Workload: Please be aware that this course is not self-paced.
 Students are expected to meet specific deadlines and due dates listed in the Syllabus and Class Schedule section in the blackboard site.
-It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due. - Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
+It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due.

+- Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
 The meetings with the instructor can be arranged via telephone or web conference.
 Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times. - Netiquette: The course environment is a collaborative space.
 Experience shows that even an innocent remark typed in the online environment can be misconstrued.
 Students must always re-read their responses carefully before posting them, so as others do not consider them as personal offenses.
 Be positive in your approach with others and diplomatic in selecting your words.
 Remember that you are not competing with classmates, but sharing information and learning from others.
-All faculty are similarly expected to be respectful in all communications. - Accommodations: Online learners who require effective accommodations to insure accessibility must be registered with George Mason University Disability Services.
+All faculty are similarly expected to be respectful in all communications.